suhasmaddali/Article-Recommender-System/README.md

 ## Challenges

-When a reader is going through an article, they might sometimes get bored and feel like not reading because the present article contains information that is beyond the comprehension of a reader to understand and interpret text compared to previous articles.
-Hence their interest would drop as a result of articles being dissimilar to the already read articles.

-One of the key things to note is that a user or a reader would be more engaged in those articles that are similar to the ones read earlier.
-Therefore, if we could come up with a technology that recommends users' articles, this would ensure that the reader is engaged and is likely going to read other articles as well.
+While reading an article, readers may sometimes lose interest if the content becomes too complex or difficult to comprehend compared to previous articles.
+As a result, they may feel bored and discouraged from continuing.
+However, if we develop a technology that recommends articles similar to the ones they have previously read, it can help maintain their engagement and encourage them to explore additional articles.
+This personalized recommendation system ensures that readers stay interested and are more likely to continue reading.

 ## Exploratory Data Analysis